amazon-gamelift/amazon-gamelift-toolkit/development-instance-with-amazon-gamelift-anywhere-and-gamelift-agent/README.md

 This will download the new game server build to the instance, terminate the agent and restart it to host the new build.
 You should be able to start game sessions on the new server in about one minute depending on your build size.

-# Transition your game to Amazon GameLift managed fleets
+# Transition your game to Amazon GameLift Servers managed fleets

-After you've completed development testing and you're ready to prepare for launch, this is a good time to switch over to Amazon GameLift managed fleets.
+After you've completed development testing and you're ready to prepare for launch, this is a good time to switch over to Amazon GameLift Servers managed fleets.
 Use managed fleets to fine-tune and test your game hosting resources.
-It requires minimal effort to transition from a cloud-based Anywhere test fleet to an Amazon GameLift managed fleet.
+It requires minimal effort to transition from a cloud-based Anywhere test fleet to an Amazon GameLift Servers managed fleet.
 You don't need to change any game code, and you can reuse the same queues and matchmakers.

-See the documentation for details on [transitioning to a managed Amazon GameLift fleet](https://docs.aws.amazon.com/gamelift/latest/developerguide/integration-dev-iteration-cloud.html#integration-dev-iteration-cloud-transition)
+See the documentation for details on [transitioning to a managed Amazon GameLift Servers fleet](https://docs.aws.amazon.com/gamelift/latest/developerguide/integration-dev-iteration-cloud.html#integration-dev-iteration-cloud-transition)

 # Clean up

 To clean up the resources, terminate the EC2 instance, and delete the Security Group in the EC2 Management Console.
 You can delete the IAM Role in the IAM console, and empty and delete the S3 bucket in the Amazon S3 console.
-For the GameLift resources, they aren’t generating any ongoing cost, but you can delete the Anywhere Fleet and the Custom Location from the Amazon GameLift console.
+For the GameLift resources, they aren’t generating any ongoing cost, but you can delete the Anywhere Fleet and the Custom Location from the Amazon GameLift Servers console.